Hidden Monster Bass Fishing Adventures

 Miami is known for its wonderful beaches but not the hidden monster bass fishing adventures it can provide inland.
 When traveling to South Florida, come experience what the fishing has to offer.

-I had the pleasure of fishing with Pat Foster, his wife Coco and his young son.
-We explored the Miami Falls Canal System in search for the elusive peacock bass.
+I had the pleasure of fishing with Pat Foster, his wife Coco, and his young son.
+We explored the Miami Falls Canal System in search of the elusive peacock bass.

-On out short 4 hour trip, we had a lot of action from all the major species of fish in the canal system.
-We had great numbers of peacock bass, mayan cichlids, midas gold fish and monster largemouth bass.
+On our short 4 hour trip, we had a lot of action from all the major species of fish in the canal system.
+We had great numbers of peacock bass, Mayan cichlids, Midas goldfish, and monster largemouth bass.